symfony/symfony-docs/service_container.rst

     }

 That's it!
 The container will *automatically* know to pass the ``logger`` service when instantiating the ``MessageGenerator``?
 How does it know to do this?
+:doc:`Autowiring </service_container/autowiring>`.
 The key is the ``LoggerInterface`` type-hint in your ``__construct()`` method and the ``autowire: true`` config in ``services.yml``.
 When you type-hint an argument, the container will automatically find the matching service.
 If it can't or there is any ambuiguity, you'll see a clear exception suggesting how to fix it.

 Be sure to read more about :doc:`autowiring </service_container/autowiring>`.

 .. tip::

-    How do you know to use ``LoggerInterface`` for the type-hint?
-The best way to know this is by reading the docs for whatever service you're using.
+    How should you know to use ``LoggerInterface`` for the type-hint?
+The best way is by reading the docs for whatever feature you're using.
 You can also use the ``php bin/console debug:container`` console command to get a hint to the class name for a service.

 Handling Multiple Services
 --------------------------

-Suppose you also want to email some site administrator each time a site update is made.
+Suppose you also want to email a site administrator each time a site update is made.
 To do that, you create a new class::

     // src/AppBundle/Updates/SiteUpdateManager.php